achetronic/keycloak-on-kubernetes/README.md

 kubectl apply -k ./deploy/dependencies/postgresql/crs/cluster/develop
 ```

-> Credentials for this step are taken from a secrets store on `production`, using External Secrets, so remember to have
+> Credentials for this step are taken from a secrets vault on `production`, using External Secrets, so remember to have
-> one of them working first, like Hashicorp Vault.
+> one of them working first, for example Hashicorp Vault.

 ### Deploy Keycloak